Jin Shijia

 Jin Shijia (金世佳 (Jīn Shìjiā); born 10 November 1986), also known as Kingscar Jin, is a Chinese actor and swimmer.

 Jin is noted for playing Lu Zhanbo in the romantic comedy television series iPartment, which was ranked one of the highest ratings in China when it was broadcast.

 Early life and education

-Jin was born in Shanghai on November 10, 1986, with his ancestral home in Xiangshan County, Ningbo, Zhejiang.
+Jin was born in Shanghai on November 10, 1986, in his ancestral home in Xiangshan County, Ningbo, Zhejiang.
 During his early years, Jin attended Yong'an School, Shanghai No.62 Meddle School and Shanghai No.62 High School.
 Jin graduated from Shanghai Theatre Academy, majoring in acting.

 In 2003, Jin won the silver medal in Men's 100m Freestyle of the National Youth Championships.

 Acting career

 Jin starred in a number of successful sequels beginning with iPartment, which gained great popularity among Chinese young generation and Jin quickly rose to prominence.
 In the comedy television series iPartment, Jin played the role of Lu Zhanbo, a top student who falls in love with the daughter of a billionaire banker.

 In 2014, Jin participated in the romantic comedy television series Tiny Times, which adapted from the Chinese novelist Guo Jingming's novel of the same title.